BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Reading the Blockies

-For the Ethereum Private Key and Address, the "blockie" associated with the address is shown rather than a Lifehash.
-This is a [widely used specification](https://www.npmjs.com/package/ethereum-blockies) that much like Lifehash provides a visual representation, but in the case of the blockie, it is always associated with the Ethereum address.
+For the Ethereum Private Key and Address, the "blockie" associated with the address is shown rather than a LifeHash.
+This is a [widely used specification](https://www.npmjs.com/package/ethereum-blockies) that much like LifeHash provides a visual representation, but in the case of the blockie, it is always associated with the Ethereum address.

 ## Appendix I: Threat Modeling